 (7) Using reusables instead of disposable nappies

 Save money whilst looking out for the planet at the same time.
 Even swapping some disposables out for reusable cloth nappies or using reusable wipes will help, it doesn’t need to be all or nothing.
-Check at The Nappy Den at the show at Manchester Central.

 (8) Products that grow with your child